abhishek-data/abhishek-data/README.md

 ## Hello👋 I'm Abhishek

 I am a Frontend developer from India 🇮🇳, specializing in Next.js and React.
-Currently, I am working as a React Developer at [Infyni](https://infyni.com/).
+Currently, I am working as a Next.js Developer at [Infyni](https://infyni.com/).

 ### Currently I am working with ...